Breithorn (Simplon): Climbing route

 Breithorn is one of several peaks that can be climbed directly from the Simplon Pass.
 The other peaks are Wasenhorn, Hubschhorn, and Monte Leone.
-The route starts form the Simplon Hospiz and you will need glacier equipment for this mountain, crampons are compulsory.
+The route starts from the Simplon Hospiz and you will need glacier equipment for this mountain, crampons are compulsory.
 Plan around 5 hours from the road to the summit.
 This peak can be climbed in combination with Monte Leone.